Dental Sealants Seal Out Tooth Decay

 Dental Sealants Procedure

-Applying dental sealants is a quick and painless procedure that can be done as part of a regular dental checkup.
+Applying dental sealants for kids is a quick and painless procedure that can be done as part of a regular dental checkup.
 Since it basically involves cleaning, drying and painting the tooth with the sealant, most children do not even notice the procedure is being performed.
 The steps involved include:

 - Cleaning and drying each tooth thoroughly.